Brianmanden/juultimesedler-tasks/JUULTIMESEDLER-TASKS.md

 ## DONE tasks :)

+* Make a switch to using MudBlazor instead of Angular => works great :)
 * Upgrade Angular (ver.
 15. seems to work)
 * Populate weekday tabs by looping over data fetched for current timesheetweek
 * Refactor models and DTOs - FE & BE